sekika/passme/doc/README.rst

  > pip3 install passme

 You can check the `latest version <https://pypi.python.org/pypi/passme>`_ by **pip3 search passme** and update to the latest version by **pip3 install -U passme**.

+You can check if it is properly installed by

 Preparation of sitekey file
 ---------------